kotyara12/reWiFi/README.md

 # reWiFi for ESP32 / ESP-IDF

 A library for connecting to a WiFi hotspot using only the ESP-IDF framework.
-Can also be used under Arduino instead of the standard WiFi.h library

 ## Dependencies:
   - https://github.com/kotyara12/rLog